GoogleCloudPlatform/cluster-toolkit/modules/README.md

 Additionally, [specific revisions of a remote module][tfrev] can be selected by any valid [git reference][gitref].
 Typically, these are a git branch, commit hash or tag.
-For example, to temporarily point to a development copy of the Toolkit vpc module use:
+The [Intel DAOS blueprint][daos-cluster.yaml] makes extensive use of this feature.
+For example, to temporarily point to a development copy of the Toolkit vpc module, use:

 ```yaml
   - source: github.com/GoogleCloudPlatform/hpc-toolkit//modules/network/vpc?ref=develop